- Get up close to members of the Big Five as well as the highest peaks in Namibia

 Day 6: Drive from Swakopmund to Twyfelfontein

 This morning, it's best to make an early departure from Swakopmund as you make your way to Twyfelfontein (279 miles/449 km).
-You'll first head northbound through the National West Coast Recreational Area towards the small fishing town of Henties Bay.
+You'll first head northbound through the National West Coast Recreational Area toward the small fishing town of Henties Bay.
 If you have time, make sure to stop in Cape Cross and say hello to the Cape fur seal colony here (this is also the place where the first European set foot on the coast of Namibia in 1486.)

 Shortly after Henties Bay, continue east, crossing the gravel plains to the abandoned mining town of Uis.
-Continue north towards former Damaraland (now Erongo) in the Kunene Region.
-This route passes Brandberg Mountain, Namibia’s highest at 8,442 feet (2,573 m), renowned for the famous tribal artworks, including The White Lady rock painting.
+Continue north toward former Damaraland (now Erongo) in the Kunene Region.
+This route passes Brandberg Mountain, Namibia's highest at 8,442 feet (2,573 m), renowned for the famous tribal artworks, including The White Lady rock painting.

 You'll eventually reach the UNESCO World Heritage site of Twyfelfontein, where you can visit one of the richest areas of rock engravings and San (Bushmen) tribes' paintings in Namibia, as well as the geological formations of the Burnt Mountain and the dolomite columns known as the Organ Pipes.
 Also of note in the area is the Doros Crater.